How to Cut Back on Alcohol: 5 Simple and Science-Backed Strategies That Can Help

 Before you can effectively change your habits, it’s important to know where you stand.
 How much alcohol do you typically drink in a week?
 The Centers for Disease Control (CD) defines moderate drinking as up to one drink per day for women and up to two drinks per day for men.
 A “standard drink” in the United States contains about 14 grams of pure alcohol, which is equivalent to 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of distilled spirits.

 Keeping a journal for a few weeks can reveal patterns you may not have noticed.
 Note when, where, and why you drink to identify your triggers.
-A systematic review of alcohol brief interventions found that behavior-change techniques such as self-monitoring and feedback on drinking behavior can play small but significant roles in reducing alcohol consumption.
+A systematic review of brief interventions for alcohol use disorder found that behavior-change techniques such as self-monitoring and feedback on drinking behavior can play small but important roles in reducing alcohol consumption.

 2. Set Achievable Goals and Make a Plan